freeCodeCamp/freeCodeCamp/curriculum/challenges/english/09-information-security/information-security-with-helmetjs/hash-and-compare-passwords-synchronously.md

 # --description--

 As a reminder, this project is being built upon the following starter project on <a href="https://gitpod.io/?autostart=true#https://github.com/freeCodeCamp/boilerplate-bcrypt/" target="_blank" rel="noopener noreferrer nofollow">Gitpod</a>, or cloned from <a href="https://github.com/freeCodeCamp/boilerplate-bcrypt/" target="_blank" rel="noopener noreferrer nofollow">GitHub</a>.
+Learn how to share your Gitpod workspace before asking for help <a href="https://forum.freecodecamp.org/t/how-to-use-gitpod-in-the-curriculum/668669#how-can-i-share-my-workspace-to-get-help-8" target="_blank" rel="noopener noreferrer nofollow">here</a>.

 Hashing synchronously is just as easy to do but can cause lag if using it server side with a high cost or with hashing done very often.
 Hashing with this method is as easy as calling